 As an alternative to imprisonment, a judge can suspend a prison or jail sentence.
 This is typically used in cases involving less serious crimes or for first-time offenders and there are several different kinds.

 First, a judge can either suspend a sentence before the sentence is imposed, or before it is executed.
-Suspending a sentence prior to the imposition means that a judge refrains from handing down a sentence at all.
-Suspending a sentence prior to the execution means that a judge has decided on a sentence, but has refrained from actually carrying it out.
+Before the imposition means that a judge refrains from handing down a sentence at all.
+However, if a sentence is suspended prior to the execution, it means that a judge has decided on a sentence, but has refrained from actually carrying it out.

-If the suspended sentence is conditional, the judge can hold off from either imposing or executing the punishment for as long as the defendant fulfills the condition of the suspension.
+If the sentence is conditional, the judge can hold off from either imposing or executing the punishment for as long as the defendant fulfills the condition of the suspension.
 Common conditions may include not committing other crimes or enrolling in a substance abuse program.
 If a defendant violates the terms of a conditional suspension, the judge can then either impose or execute a sentence.

 Prior to the Imposition

 Finally, a court that has suspended the imposition of a sentence can revoke the suspension and impose any sentence that was available to it at the time of conviction.
 This is usually the case in conditional suspended sentences where the defendant has violated a condition of the suspension.
 A judge can review the issue and decide whether or not to revoke the suspension and, if revoked, what sentence to impose.

 Prior to the Execution

 If the suspended sentence is conditional, the judge can revoke the suspension if the defendant violates any of the conditions.
 At that point, the sentence would go into effect just as if the judge hadn't ever suspended the execution.

 Suspended sentences in criminal law vary depending on the nature and of the suspended sentence and the court executing the sentence.
 If you need help with these matters, you should get in touch with an experienced criminal defense attorney to better understand your situation.